MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 1. Licenses assigned to the Azure AD user accounts.
 It's recommended to assign licenses to a dynamic group: when new users are provisioned in Azure AD, the licenses are automatically assigned.
 For more information, see [Assign licenses to users by group membership in Azure Active Directory][AZ-2]
 1. Enable federated sign-in on the Windows devices

 To use federated sign-in, the devices must have Internet access.
-This feature won't work without it, as the authentication is done over the Internet.
+This feature doesn't work without it, as the authentication is done over the Internet.

 > [!IMPORTANT]
 > WS-Fed is the only supported federated protocol to join a device to Azure AD.
 If you have a SAML 2.0 IdP, it's recommended to complete the Azure AD join process using one of the following methods: